mirfan899/sppas/sppas/doc/01_introduction/11_what_is_SPPAS.md

 ### User engagement

-By using SPPAS, **you agree to cite the reference in your publications.
+By using SPPAS, **you agree to cite a reference in your publications**.
-See the chapter 7 of this documentation.
+All references are listed in Chapter 7 of this documentation.

 ### Need help